theguly/iris-doc-src/docs/development/quick_start/processor.md

 To register to a hook, we need to override this method and register our hook within this method.
 To do so, `IrisModuleInterface` offers us another method ``register_to_hook`` [[ref](https://github.com/dfir-iris/iris-module-interface/blob/d63b358b1861e4545e983b67d9530469e3a87918/iris_interface/IrisModuleInterface.py#L401)], which we can call for each hook we want to subscribe.

-Here is a summary of the events :
+Here is a summary of the events:

 1. IRIS calls ``register_hooks`` of our module.
 This indicates it is time for us to register our hooks.
 2. Within this method, we call ``register_to_hook`` for each hook we want to subscribe